marzoukimouaid/appAutoEcole/README.md

 # Gestion Auto-École 🚗

-A JavaFX desktop application for managing driving school operations, developed as a university project under Mr. T. Ben Mena.
+A JavaFX desktop application for managing driving school operations, developed as a university project.

 ## 🚀 Features